openfl/lime/README.md

 You can also rebuild the tools if you make changes to them:

     lime rebuild tools

-While current Lime projects (and the Lime tools) use the standard Lime binary, by default, OpenFL uses the legacy Lime 1 binary when targeting native platforms.
-To rebuild Lime legacy, you can use the "legacy" define:

-    lime rebuild windows -Dlegacy

 On a Windows machine, you should have Microsoft Visual Studio C++ (Express is just fine) installed.
 You will need Xcode on a Mac.
 To build on a Linux machine, you may need the following packages (or similar):